AliNiitsu93/AndroidFirstProject/READ ME.md

 # Creating the database on android
 * https://www.youtube.com/watch?v=VnabHcf0e3w
 * This is a short youtube video that demonstrates how a simple database can be created using SQLITE.

+# Practice 3: Mutli Activities
+What is an acitivity, and how to create a new activity.
+How to call or switch between activities

+# Practice 4: How to use existing packages, such as a barcode scanner
+Link: To what package was used, and a step by step to use it.

+# Assembling it all: Creating a simple app using the above practice
+1. Create a basic homepage with buttons to different activities
+2. Create the database that will be used to store information throughout the app
+3. Create a layout for each activity
+4. Connect the homepage button to corresponding activities